The One (2001 film): Critical response

 Roger Ebert gave the film 1.5 out of 4 stars, calling it "brainless high-tech action without interesting dialogue, characters, motivation or texture."
 Robert Koehler of Variety wrote: "The combo of cheesy effects and martial arts choreographer Cory Yuen's unimaginative staging results in something that's martial artless."

 Loren King of the Chicago Tribune gave a favorable review, writing that the movie delivered "the high-octane sequences starring martial-arts expert Jet Li with precision and well-crafted pace."
 King gave a score of 3 out of 4.
 Sean Axmaker of the Seattle Post-Intelligencer also gave a favourable review noting that James Wong "manage[d] to create a fun, inventive, mischievously tongue-in-cheek showcase" giving a B− score.

 Home media

-The One was released on home video August 19, 2002.
+The One was released on home video on August 19, 2002.
 The DVD contained audio commentary, interviews with James Wong, Jet Li and others.
 Almar Haflidason of the BBC reviewed the DVD release giving a score of 4 out of 5.

 A Blu-ray version was released in the UK by 88 Films in November 2022 with additional special features.